Deep-Mind-Hive/3DImaging-Medical_Lidar_Seismic_Satellite_3DScanning/README_3D_Medical_Imaging.md

 # Deep Learning On Medical Imaging

 ## Medical imaging
-Mediacal Images comes from -
+Mediacal Images comes from (& are generally, stored & transmissted as **DICOM** images)-

-A. Medical Imaging (generally, stored as **DICOM** images, are of 2D types as *the objects on the picture are flat*)
+A. 3D Medical Imaging

   **1. MRI dataset**